AdobeDocs/experience-manager-64.en/help/assets/managing-linked-subassets.md

 The following options are available in the toolbar, in the left rail, and in the Page Viewer controls:

-* **[!UICONTROL Desktop Actions]** to open or reveal a specific subasset using AEM desktop app.
-See how to [configure Desktop Actions](https://experienceleague.adobe.com/docs/experience-manager-desktop-app/using/using.html#desktopactions-v2) if you are using AEM desktop app.
+* **[!UICONTROL Desktop Actions]** to open or reveal a specific subasset using [!DNL Experience Manager] desktop app.
+See how to [configure Desktop Actions](https://experienceleague.adobe.com/docs/experience-manager-desktop-app/using/using.html#desktopactions-v2) if you are using [!DNL Experience Manager] desktop app.

 * **[!UICONTROL Properties]** option opens the [!UICONTROL Properties] page of the specific subasset.